Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

 The joint state vector $\mathrm{x}_{k,1:N_{t}}=(p_{1},\dots,p_{N_{t}},v_{1},\dots,v_{N_{t}})_{k}^{T}$ is composed of position and velocity of all vehicles in the convoy, and the joint observation $\mathrm{y}_{k,1:N_{m}}=(\mathrm{y_{1},\dots,\mathrm{y}}_{N_{m}})_{k}^{T}$ contains position measurements of all targets and possible false alarms obtained at a given time instant $k$.

-The joint bootstrap particle filter, the Gaussian and scaled-drift particle flows, and the stochastic particle flow consider their filtering densities to target a joint posterior density incorporating the multi-target joint likelihood function (\ref{eq:joint-multi-target-likelihood}).
-Regarding the implementation of the original particle flows, the Gaussian and scaled-drift particle flows reinterpret the filtered density empirically as a Gaussian pdf at the end of each cycle in order to avoid the exponential growth of the number of mixture components over time.
-In contrast, this practical aspect does not affect the stochastic particle flow, whose filtered density is a mixture composed of a fix number of local solutions to the actual posterior pdf.
+The joint bootstrap particle filter, the GPF and SDPF, and the SPF-GS consider their filtering densities to target a joint posterior density incorporating the joint multi-target likelihood function (\ref{eq:joint-multi-target-likelihood}).
+Regarding the implementation of original particle flows, the GPF and SDPF reinterpret the filtered density empirically as a Gaussian pdf at the end of each iteration in order to avoid exponential growth of the number of mixture components over time.
+In contrast, this practical aspect does not affect the stochastic particle flow, whose filtered density is a mixture composed of a fixed number of local solutions to the actual posterior pdf.

 {}